TheOdinProject/curriculum/ruby/ruby.md

     Erik
     => "Erik"           # better.

-`.chomp` will cut off a space or newline at the END of the string (and can take an optional input so you can specify what exactly to chomp off). `.strip` will remove ALL spaces and newlines from both the beginning and end of the string:
+`chomp` will cut off a space or newline at the END of the string (and can take an optional input so you can specify what exactly to chomp off). `strip` will remove ALL spaces and newlines from both the beginning and end of the string:

     > " dude \n".chomp
     => " dude "         # still have the extra spaces